embl-cba/imagej-courses/imagej-practical.md

 - Single threshold vs. "gating"
 - Object size and shape filtering
 - Different types of object representations (pros and cons)

+## Automated global thresholding

+Sometimes, if you have many images to analyse, you may need automated methods that find the threshold for you.
+There are many good methods, but it is dangerous to apply them, and you always need to check if it worked!

+Workflow:
+- Apply automated thresholding

+Example data within Fiji:
+- [File > Open Samples > Blobs]
+	- [Image > Lookup Tables > Invert LUT]
+- [File > Open Samples > Hela cells]
+	- [Image > Color > Split Channels]
+- [File > New Image]
+	- [Process > Noise > Add Noise]

+Fiji commands:
+- [Image > Adjust > Auto Threshold]

+### Discussion

+- Many automated thresholding methods always find a threshold, even if there is only noise.

 ## Segmentation of noisy images